Our Disclosure

 High minimum income requirement

 The Rogers World Elite Mastercard offers a lot of benefits with no annual fee.
-The option to earn 3% cash back on U.S. dollar purchases could make it a great option for anyone who travels to the United States frequently, and the unlimited 1.5% cash back for other shopping makes it a tempting proposition.
+The option to earn 3% cash back on eligible U.S. dollar purchases could make it a great option for anyone who travels to the United States frequently, and the unlimited 1.5% cash back for other eligible shopping makes it a tempting proposition.

 It is great for earning cash back rewards and getting travel insurance coverage while paying no annual fees.

-When you make purchases in U.S. dollars, the cash back rate increases to 3%.
+When you make eligible purchases in U.S. dollars, the cash back rate increases to 3%.
 This feature makes the card useful as a no-foreign currency conversion fee card when visiting the United States.

 Insurance-wise, this card offers rental car, emergency medical, trip interruption, trip cancellation, extended warranty, and purchase protection insurance coverage.